We are bankruptcy lawyers in Kansas City.

 We represent people who wish to file bankruptcy under Chapter 7, Chapter 13, and Chapter 11 of the US Bankruptcy Code.
 We also represent creditors seeking guidance and legal assistance in this area.
 Filing a bankruptcy case is a very powerful tool, and can be used to solve a wide variety of problems.

 As a consumer or individual, there are several different bankruptcy options to choose from.
-Please note that the final decision on what type of bankruptcy is appropriate should only be made after a consultation.
+The following is a brief summary of the options available to individuals.
+Please note that the final decision on what type of bankruptcy is appropriate should only be made after a consultation with an attorney.

 This is a liquidation bankruptcy, which can be filed by individuals or businesses.
 Many people do not realize that a Chapter 7 bankruptcy can be an effective and powerful tool to solve a whole range of legal problems: